 - Finance gaps in your cash flow; and

 - Manage the risks such as Foreign exchange which can impact on eithercash flow or profits.

+9. How can companies make sure they minimise the effects ofcurrency fluctuations?The worry of multi-currency trading can be off-putting for many firms,but there are a number of ways to protect against currency fluctuations.
+It involves building a strategy that will determine what actions you take in managing your foreign exchange exposures, according to the amount of risk your business can afford to take and the length of time that you can expose the business to this risk.
 Hedging foreign exchange risks can help to mitigate or reduce the impact of unfavourable exchange rate moves on an organisation over a given period of time.
 It may be as simple as matching purchases of materials in the same currency as you are selling them overseas, to looking at using financial products to mitigate the risks.
 These may well be viable solutions for your business as they enable you to buy or sell a fixed quantity of a currency for delivery on a fixed date in the future, at a price that is fixed now.
 Again, speak to your bank early to get their support for managing the risk.
 Unless you have income and expenditure that match in the same currency, you will not be able to remove the exposure completely, however the below steps can help shelter you from significant changes: